tradingview-pine-seeds/docs/tutorial.md

 ## Add data files

-- Upload CSV data files to the `data/your_repo` directory
+- Upload data files to the `data/your_repo` directory
-- Upload a JSON character description file to the `symbol_info` directory
+- Upload a symbol description file to the `symbol_info` directory

 ## Check the data upload